Christopher-Loynes/DisasterDetectionTool/README.md

-# An automated disaster detection tool written in Python as part of an MSc thesis
+# An automated disaster detection tool written in Python and published in the Annals of Operations Research

 # Summary

-Developed as part of my MSc dissertation at the University of Edinburgh (2017/18), titled "The Detection and Location Estimation of Disasters Using Twitter and the Identification of Non-Governmental Organisations (NGOs) Using Crowdsourcing".
+Developed as part of my MSc dissertation at the University of Edinburgh (2017/18) and published in the Annals of Operations Rearch:

+*Loynes, C., Ouenniche, J. and De Smedt, J., 2020.
+The detection and location estimation of disasters using Twitter and the identification of Non-Governmental Organisations using crowdsourcing.
+Annals of Operations Research, pp.1-33.*

 A text classifier is used to classify tweets into disaster-types.
 These classified tweets are then clustered using *Density-Based Spatial Clustering of Applications with Noise (DBSCAN)*.
 A disaster is detected if the number of tweets belonging to a single disaster-type exceeds a threshold within a specified radius.
-In the thesis, the initial values proposed are 80 tweets and 20km, respectively.
+The initial values proposed are 80 tweets and 20km, respectively.
 These should be adjusted based on the volume and velocity of tweets being processed.

 # Process